mavens-group/mavens-group.github.io/content/research/_index.md

 Our research is rooted in a fundamental question:

-___How can we computationally design materials that power a sustainable and quantum-enabled future?___
+> ___How can we computationally design materials that power a sustainable and quantum-enabled future?___

-From the quantum spin textures of disordered Heusler alloys to the catalytic activity of doped MXenes, our work bridges fundamental theory with high-impact applications.
-We explore the structure-property relationships of complex systems using tools from density functional theory (DFT), statistical mechanics, and AI-driven discovery.
+We address this question by bridging fundamental theory with high-impact applications—ranging from the catalytic activity of doped MXenes and the quantum spin textures of disordered Heusler alloys to the classification of NV-defect host sites using machine learning.
+By uncovering structure–property relationships in complex materials, we harness tools such as density functional theory (DFT), the Monte Carlo method, and AI-driven discovery to guide the design of next-generation quantum and energy materials.

+Explore our core research themes below to see how these ideas come to life in specific materials systems.

+### Research Themes